kumahooks/writeups/flareon9/04_darn_mice/writeup.md

 This challenge gives us a zip called "04_darn_mice".
 Opening the .exe inside the zip, it immediately crashes.

-Okay, fine, that's how it is.
 Let's Open Olly already and debug it.
 Our first goal is finding out what is happening to the crashes.
 Flare clearly states it's an user error, so I wonder, what kind of input are we doing that causes it to crash?

-If we search for string references, we can already see some strings that were supposed to show us.
+If we search for string references, we can already see some strings that were supposed to show us:

 ![image](https://user-images.githubusercontent.com/69819027/201487734-e95f20a6-34ed-4029-bf1e-5d630b09dec8.png)

-Let's follow the first one and see where it leads.
-We immediately fall in a piece of code right after (what seems to be) a gigantic array initialization:
+Let's follow the first one and see where it leads: we immediately fall in a piece of code right after (what seems to be) a gigantic array initialization:

 ![image](https://user-images.githubusercontent.com/69819027/201487738-68b19bf0-72b9-4402-b94d-9bb4aea4a535.png)